Shivam6035/MLOPs-project-/README.md

 ```

 Access the application locally at http://localhost:5000.
-You can trigger model training by navigating to the /training route.
+You can trigger a new model training job by navigating to the /training route.

 ---

 ## CI/CD Pipeline & Deployment

-This project implements a seamless continuous integration and continuous deployment pipeline:
+Financial models require zero-downtime deployments and strict version control.
+This project implements a seamless CI/CD pipeline:

-* **Containerization:** The application environment is standardized using a Dockerfile.
+* **Containerization:** The application environment is standardized using a Dockerfile, ensuring parity between development and production.
-* **GitHub Actions:** Any push to the main branch triggers the aws.yaml workflow.
+* **GitHub Actions:** Any push to the main branch triggers the aws.yaml workflow for continuous integration.
-* **AWS ECR:** The Docker image is built and pushed to the Amazon Elastic Container Registry.
+* **AWS ECR:** The Docker image is built and pushed to the Amazon Elastic Container Registry (vehicleproj).
-* **AWS EC2:** A self-hosted GitHub runner deployed on an Ubuntu EC2 instance automatically pulls the latest image and serves it on port 5080.
+* **AWS EC2:** A self-hosted GitHub runner deployed on an Ubuntu EC2 instance automatically pulls the latest image and serves the prediction API on port 5080.

 ### Required GitHub Secrets for CI/CD

-To fork and deploy this project yourself, configure the following secrets in your repository settings (Settings > Secrets and variables > Actions):
+To deploy this pipeline in your own environment, configure the following secrets in your repository settings:

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY